openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 -  Enable, disable replication group.
 -  Failover, failback replication group.

-Configure the Spectrum Virtualize family system
+Configure the Storage Virtualize family system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Network configuration
 ---------------------

-The Spectrum Virtualize family system must be configured for iSCSI, Fibre
+The Storage Virtualize family system must be configured for iSCSI, Fibre
 Channel, or both.

-If using iSCSI, each Spectrum Virtualize family node should have at least
+If using iSCSI, each Storage Virtualize family node should have at least
 one iSCSI IP address.
-The Spectrum Virtualize family driver uses an iSCSI IP
+The Storage Virtualize family driver uses an iSCSI IP
 address associated with the volume's preferred node (if available) to
 attach the volume to the instance, otherwise it uses the first available
 iSCSI IP address of the system.
 The driver obtains the iSCSI IP address